Subscribe to updates

 Care Leaving in London

-This report was scheduled to provide members with an update on the care experience across the London region.
-It was to detail the development of a Pan London Care Leavers Compact, funded by the Department for Education (DfE) recovery funding in 2021, which aims to increase consistency, breadth, and quality in the support offered to London's care leavers.
-The work is delivered by LIIA and Partnership for Young London, with governance through a Care Leavers Trust Board.
-The report was to outline progress made, including free prescriptions, TfL travel discounts for care leavers, and housing commitments from local authorities.
-It was also to discuss momentum and wider ambition for regional programmes, covering thematic areas such as health, education, training, employment, relationships, and housing, with specific consideration for former UASC needs.
-The report was to include findings from the LIIA Care Leaver Survey 2024, highlighting key considerations and practices in housing, education, training, employment, health, and relationships.
+This report was scheduled to provide an update on the care experience within the London region.
+It detailed the development of a Pan London Care Leavers Compact, funded by the DfE recovery funding in 2021, which aims to increase the consistency, breadth, and quality of support offered to care leavers across London.
+The work is being delivered by LIIA and Partnership for Young London, with governance provided by a Care Leavers Trust Board.
+The London Children in Care Council co-leads every aspect of this initiative.

 Progress Report on Outcomes for Children in Care Supported by Haringey Youth Justice Service

-This report was scheduled to inform members of the progress made through targeted work to improve outcomes for children in care who are also supported by the Youth Justice Service (YJS).
-It was noted that as of March 2025, 25% of the youth justice cohort were children in care, equating to 17 children.
-The report was to highlight that for the majority of outcome areas, children in care open to the YJS continue to have poorer outcomes than those not in care.
-Improvements were noted in four areas: more children in care being in education, training, and employment; improved health; a reduction in drug offences committed; and a reduction in offending by family members.
-Challenges to improving outcomes were identified, including fluctuating legal status, children being placed outside the borough, frequent placement changes, and differing responsibilities across services for out-of-borough placements.
-The report was also to detail the work of a multi-agency task and finish group reviewing outcome measures and expanding targeted interventions.
-It was also to reference the recent inspection of Haringey Youth Justice Service, which received an overall grading of 'good with outstanding features'.
+This report was intended to inform members about the progress made through targeted work to improve outcomes for children in care who are also supported by the Youth Justice Service (YJS).
+The report noted that as of March 2025, 25% of the youth justice cohort were children in care, equating to 17 children.
+The YJS has embedded a targeted approach for this cohort, offering them innovation projects and providing support from embedded agencies such as CAMHS, Speech and Language, Education, and Substance Misuse services.
+The report indicated that for most outcome areas, children in care open to the YJS continue to have poorer outcomes than those not in care and open to the YJS.
+Improvements were noted in four areas: more children in care being in education, training, and employment; improved health; a reduction in drug offences; and a reduction in offending by family members.

 Verbal Update - Ofsted Focused Visit

 A verbal update was scheduled regarding a recent Ofsted focused visit.
-No further details were provided in the agenda documents.
+No further details were provided in the publicly available documents regarding the specific focus or outcomes of this visit.

 Attendees